 The Americans with Disabilities Act makes it possible for everyone with a disability to live a life of freedom and equality.
 Passed by the Congress and signed into law by the President on July 26, 1990, the ADA is the first comprehensive declaration of equality for people with disabilities.

-A summary of Texas state and federal requirements for special education by topic.
+The Texas Legal Framework website contains a summary of Texas state and federal requirements for special education by topic.
 Other resources include the Notice of Procedural Safeguards, a side-by-side view of Special Education Rules and Regulations, and A Guide to the Admission, Review and Dismissal (ARD) Process.

 In Spanish | En español: